less/less-docs/content/usage/less-options.md

 Defaults to off/false.

-Without this option, less attempts to guess at the output unit when it does maths.
+Without this option, Less attempts to guess at the output unit when it does maths.
 For instance

 ```less
 .class {